RolandWarburton/knowledge/Linux/LVM.md

   * LE 3 maps to PV1 2
   * LE 4 maps to PV2 2

 There is a caveat to this.
 The number of mappings gets confusing when you exceed the number of PEs in the smallest PV.
 This can be overcome in lvm2 but i do not understand how.
-Read more about the caveat [here](https://tldp.org/HOWTO/LVM-HOWTO/mapmode.html) if you care about stirping LVM.
+Read more about the caveat [here](https://tldp.org/HOWTO/LVM-HOWTO/mapmode.html) if you care about striping LVM.

-Regardless of this, i will NOT be using striping because i dont care much for performance and hassle with the LVM mapping.
+Regardless of this, i will NOT be using striping because i don't care much for performance and hassle with the LVM mapping.
 I will be using linear mapping instead, especially since i only have one drive.
 Also importantly, raid is not a backup and LVM striping is not even raid so there is not much to gain in my situation.

 #### Command Examples - Creating LV